MaimonLab/SiffPy/siffpy/siffplot/README.md

 # SIFFPLOT

+TODO:

+- Link `SiffPlot` and `SiffTrac`, or create a tool for permitting their interactions.

 Plotting interface for `SiffPy`.
 Uses `HoloViews` and a `Bokeh` backend, and/or `napari` if it can be successfully imported.
 `napari` use is restricted for images themselves (e.g. annotating ROIs, visualizing frames) and is optional for all functionality.
 `HoloViews` and `Bokeh`, by contrast, are required imports. `napari` seems to be the more pleasant experience, though, and I'll